-AuSM is pleased to announce a partnership with the Somali American Parent Association (SAPA) and the Multicultural Autism Action Network (MAAN).
-Fueled by a two-year Minnesota Department of Human Services Innovations Grant, this partnership will focus on supporting the metro area’s multicultural population with autism and similar disabilities.
+In the fall of 2019, the Autism Society of Minnesota (AuSM) announced a partnership with the Somali American Parent Association (SAPA) and the Multicultural Autism Action Network (MAAN).
+Fueled by a two-year Minnesota Department of Human Services Innovations Grant, this partnership is focusing on supporting the metro area’s multicultural population with autism and similar disabilities.

-Together, AuSM, SAPA, and MAAN will plan outreach to families in order to provide education about navigation of quality, culturally appropriate services, and supports.
-Additionally, there will be several opportunities for facilitated participation in community opportunities for inclusive programming.
+Together, AuSM, SAPA, and MAAN are reaching out to families to provide education about navigation of quality, culturally appropriate services, and supports.
+Additionally, they are offering several events for facilitated participation in community opportunities for inclusive programming.

 “The fabric of the autism community is threaded with diversity that is often underserved by programs and services that are designed for a perceived majority,” said Ellie Wilson, AuSM Executive Director.
 “This project is about deepening meaningful connections with multicultural communities so that we can learn how to better include, serve, and advocate for our whole community, and all who belong to it.”